- Author: Richard Stim

-Agoraphobia can be considered a disability if it significantly impairs a person’s ability to perform major life activities, such as working, interacting with others, or engaging in normal daily activities.
+Yes, Agoraphobia can be considered a disability if it significantly impairs a person's ability to perform major life activities and meets the eligibility criteria mentioned in the SSA’s Blue Book.

 In the United States, the Americans with Disabilities Act (ADA) protects individuals with disabilities from discrimination in various areas, including employment, public accommodations, and government services.
 To be recognized as a disability under the ADA, agoraphobia must substantially limit one or more major life activities.